disorderedmaterials/dissolve/web/content/examples/water/step7.md

 {{< cimage src="../epsrmodule-gr.png" caption="Estimated partial radial distribution functions" >}}

-### 5. Total G(r)
+### 5. G(r)

-Neutron weighted total G(r) from Fourier transform of the reference data (solid line) and Fourier transform of the simulated dat (dashed line).
-The reason for displaying the latter rather than the G(r) calculated directly in _r_-space is to provide for a consistent comparison between simulation and experiment given the necessity of performing Fourier transforms (truncation errors are worse in _Q_-space data, so transforming to _Q_ to _r_ demands more judicious use of window functions in the transform).
+Neutron-weighted total G(r) from Fourier transform of the reference F(Q) (solid line) and the Fourier transform of the simulated F(Q) (dashed line).
+As mentioned earlier, the reason for displaying the latter rather than the directly-calculated G(r) is to provide for a consistent comparison between simulation and experiment given the necessity of performing Fourier transforms (truncation errors are worse in _Q_-space data, so transforming to _Q_ to _r_ demands more judicious use of window functions in the transform).

 {{< cimage src="../epsrmodule-gr.png" caption="Total radial distribution functions from Fourier transform of reference and simulated F(Q) data" >}}

-### 6. &phi;(r)
+### 6. Potentials

 &phi;(r) represent the empirical potentials generated from the difference data, one per pair potential.
+These are applied on top of the reference potential.

 {{< cimage src="../epsrmodule-phir.png" caption="Empirical potentials for each atom type pair (i.e. each distinct pair potential)" >}}

-### 7. R-factor
+### 7. R-Factors

-The upper panel shows the evolution of the current potential magnitude (whose limit is guided by the value of **EReq**).
-In the lower panel, for each experimental dataset the "goodness of agreement" with simulation is represented by the r-factor, and the total (average) r-factor across all datasets.
+For each experimental dataset the "goodness of agreement" with simulation is represented by the r-factor, along with the total (average) r-factor over all datasets.

 {{< cimage src="../epsrmodule-rfactor.png" caption="R-factors for experimental (reference) datasets" >}}

-### 8. Debug
+### 8. EReq

-Safe to say that you can probably ignore this one!
+Here you can see the evolution of the current potential magnitude (whose limit is guided by the value of **EReq**).

+* * *
 {{< button pos="left" text="Previous Step" path="step6/">}}
 {{< button pos="right" text="Next Step" path="step8/">}}